metabase/metabase/docs/developers-guide-osx.md

 # Configure AWS Credentials
 # You'll need credentials that give you permission to write the metabase-osx-releases S3 bucket.
+# You just need the access key ID and secret key; use the defaults for locale and other options.
 aws configure --profile metabase

 # Copy & Edit Config file